xenharmonic-devs/sonic-weave/documentation/tag.md

 ratio.toFraction().toFraction(); // "9/5"
 ```

-This means that backslashes must be entered doubled (`\\`).
-Luckily the binary operator `sof` and the unary operator `drop` exist to make the meaning of your code more clear at a glance.
+Because JavaScript consumes backslashes first, SonicWeave backslash notation must be escaped as `\\` when you use `sw`.
+The `sof` operator and `drop` unary operator can make this easier to read:

 ```ts
 import {sw} from 'sonic-weave';